FAQ

 The program is very competitive and resumes are sent to host-companies on a first-come, first-served basis.
 Students are encouraged to begin the application process six months before the program start-date to maximize the chances of placing with their preferred host-company.

 Yes!
 Students can receive credits for both components of the program.
 Several of our partner learning programs offer credits for the courses on Jewish studies.
 Additionally, many students work out arrangements for receiving credits for the internship experience from the appropriate department chair in advance of the program.
 This usually entails writing a report and having the internship supervisor sign off that a certain number of hours were logged at the workplace.
-WHAT CAN I EXPECT FROM THE JEWISH LEARNING PROGRAM?

 Get started on your perfect career path

-Onward Israel jInternship places Jewish university students and recent graduates with high-caliber internships at top Israeli and American companies and organizations in dozens of different fields.
+Birthright Israel Onward jInternship places Jewish university students and recent graduates with high-caliber internships at top Israeli and American companies and organizations in dozens of different fields.
 It’s a great way to get a leg up in your career since a professional international experience in Israel or internship with one of our premier American host companies will separate your resume from the pack.